-- 4) faculty will review the status of all pending matters and categorize those matters based upon the viability of additional investigation and possible legal theories. - 5) during the weekly rounds' sessions, there will be presentations on those inquiries for which follow-up materials and correspondence have been received to assess potential further action.
+- for each assigned letter, the students will download all available pleadings and court opinions; - 4) faculty will review the status of all pending matters and categorize those matters based upon the viability of additional investigation and possible legal theories. - 5) during the weekly rounds' sessions, there will be presentations on those inquiries for which follow-up materials and correspondence have been received to assess potential further action.

-We have hired a legal assistant who will provide needed administrative support.
-This support person will contribute to management of inquiries and other tasks.
+We hired a legal assistant who will provide needed administrative support.
+The addition to the need provided a much-needed initial intake of the cases.
+This support person contributes to management of inquiries and other tasks, including mailing correspondence.
 With her participation, supervising faculty plan to do an audit of all pending cases, formally closing those cases where no viable additional investigation can be identified.